trustbit/exercises/ml-ops-on-mars/exercise2.md

 Your wrapper worked very well and allowed us to deploy the new model to production.
 Unfortunately we lost one of the rovers on the day one.

 The model representation from the previous email missed one important nuance: computation time is non-deterministic.
 In some edge cases the model can take more than a few minutes to compute.
-This deadlocks the rover and could fry his motor control board (since the API integration was bolted on in a very crude way).
+This deadlocks the rover and could fry its motor control board (since the API integration was bolted on in a very crude way).

 Could you, please, take a look at the [attached model](model2.py) representation?
 It would be great if your model wrapper would keep a track of execution time, terminating the model if it takes more than 10 seconds.
 Please just return something like `{ "error": "model timeout" }`